Collaboration with Local Organizations

-National and International Organizations we work with
+National and International Organizations

 SHOT is dedicated to the historical study of technology and its relations with politics, economics, labor, business, the environment, public policy, science, and the arts.
 An international society, SHOT meets annually in North America or Europe and also sponsors smaller conferences focused on specialized topics, often jointly with other scholarly societies and organizations.
 Terry Reynolds (emeritus) and Bruce Seely are past presidents of SHOT and Hugh Gorman has been treasurer.

 TICCIH is a world organization for industrial heritage, promoting the preservation, conservation, investigation, documentation, research, and interpretation of our industrial heritage.
 Patrick E. Martin currently serves as president of this international body, affiliated with UNESCO through the International Council on Monuments and Sites.

 This campaign is aligned with a nationwide effort in several cities and towns throughout the country.
 It was launched locally by Michigan Tech's Indigenous Issues Discussion Group with the support of Michigan Tech's Center for Diversity and Inclusion and rapidly spread to include the larger Tech community, Keweenaw Bay Ojibwa Community College and many community members from Houghton and Baraga counties.
 IPDC is headed by Melissa Baird.